quantixed/r-for-cell-biologists/README.md

 - Use the filename to append information as it is read in.

 **Key concept:** think about how you'll name the outputs of your analysis in Fiji to make reading the data into R as easy as possible.

-An alternative workflow that we use in the lab is to use nested folders for conditions and experimental repeats, rather than a flat structure as in this example.
-In that case, folder names are used to append information to the data frame.

 ### 2. Do some calculations